jvisser/golden-axe-32x-edition/doc/re/map.md

 - `TileMap`: **$FF4000**
   - Decompressed background tilemap

-### Height map data
-Height data is stored like the graphics map with a compressed tilemap in the same format and of the same size but pointing to height blocks instead of graphics blocks.

-Height blocks consist of 4 words where each word is a height value (8x8 pixel resolution).
-The `baseHeight` value is $8000.
-Lower values are up, higher values down.

-For more details see [mapcollision.md](./mapcollision.md).

-#### Code/data pointers
-- `HeightTileMap`: **$FF5000**

 ### Map events
 Each map can have triggers for things like palette transitions.
 These are stored in the following format: